 The future is Ocelot.

-What about huge quantities, high hundreds or even thousands, of Land Rover Snatch that are already in service and will no doubt be heading there way over to the disposal outlets?
+What about huge quantities, high hundreds or even thousands, of Land Rover Snatch that are already in service and will no doubt be heading their way over to the disposal outlets?

 Marshal Land Systems have suggested that surplus Snatch Land Rovers’s could be used as the base vehicle for a semi sacrificial unmanned mine/IED detection system.
 The MoD is reported to have released initial funding for a Technology Demonstration programme that could ultimately lead to the development of a number of unmanned vehicles for base patrol, logistics and Counter IED.
 It is also in discussion with G-NIUS about the possible use of the Avantguard unmanned ground vehicle.
 I suppose we could do what everyone else does and go and buy a Husky, where would the development contracts be though!